Jukamala/Flowers/README.md

 In `hybrids_simple.txt` you can find the optimal path for all possible hybrids.

 If you allow testing steps you can find even better routes in `paths.txt` and `hybrids.txt` respectively.
+If you have access to the mystery island flowers you can find the best routes in `paths_island.txt` and `hybrids_island.txt`.
+If you only care about short routes because you will use a massive amount of flowers anyway you will find the shortest routes in `paths_short` and `hybrids_short`

 Entries are of the form:\
 `<{Genes} | {Color} | {Steps} {Power} <- {parent genes} {testing} [{chances}]>`